ncdu - NCurses Disk Usage

 -, the file is read from standard input.

 For the sake of preventing a screw-up, the current version of ncdu will assume that the directory information in the imported file does not represent the filesystem on which the file is being imported.
-That is, the refresh and file deletion options in the browser will be disabled.
+That is, the refresh, file deletion and shell spawning options in the browser will be disabled.

 Scan the given directory.